czuba/grbl/README.md

 -#noLifeguard
 ```

-- This is based on Grbl release _ver.
+- This is based on _Grbl ver.
 1.1e_.
 As of 2019, there have been a few minor updates to the main repo, but nothing that should/would have a significant impact on ViewDist functionality...certainly none that would outweigh the cost of fighting any problems that might arise. --TBC Jan 2019
 ***
 [standard Grbl readme follows...]